SavithaKrishnan/rise-dev-interview/README.md

 ### AI Usage

 I had never built a visualization in a React framework, so I used AI to figure out the general format for a bar chart.
+I had also never worked with MagicMock when testing API endpoints, so I looked up examples on ChatGPT.

 ### Time Usage

-In the 4 hour time limit, I completed app setup, API ednpoint setup and UI setup for the table and the search-by-date feature.
-With some additional time, I completed the visualization in the third tab, aesthetic changes, and an API endpoint test file.
+In the 4 hour time limit, I completed app setup, API ednpoint setup and UI setup for the table ('All Presidents' tab) and the search-by-date feature.
+With some additional time, I completed the visualization in the third tab ('Age at Inauguration Chart'), aesthetic changes, and an API endpoint testing file.
 With even more time, I would address some of the points below!

 ### Additional Features & Future Roadmap

 - More dynamic table with pagination and search panel (sorting, pagination, filtering)
 - Joining in other data sources (voting records, etc.) to create more content and allow for more of a narrative to the app
 - More thorough error handling, data validation for API endpoint arguments, and automated testing
-- Method of authentication (Auth0?)
+- Method of authentication (Auth0?) for security
 - More dynamic visulizations + small aesthetic fixes in last tab
 - Deploy app to a public production environment (e.g. Vercel, Google Cloud Run).